 The last two SPD candidates, Steinmeier (left) and Steinbrück, both led their campaigns with social justice promises

 German voters have heard this tune before.
 Ahead of each general election in living memory, the Social Democrats have regularly made a play to shore up their traditionally working class voter base by promising more "social justice."

 But few Germans would mistake the SPD for a Marxist party.
-At least since the 1960s, the Social Democrats have ditched their more radical origins and shaped themselves as fundamentally in favor of the capitalist market economy system, while at the same time attempting to protect workers' rights.
+At least since the 1960s, the Social Democrats have ditched their more socialist origins and styled themselves as fundamentally in favor of the capitalist market economy system, while at the same time attempting to protect workers' rights.

-That reputation was cemented in 2003 with the Agenda 2010 labor reforms, a program implemented by SPD Chancellor Gerhard Schröder that split his party - leading indirectly to the creation of the socialist Left party - and which still defines the internal party debate today.
+That point was cemented in 2003 with the Agenda 2010 labor reforms, a program implemented by SPD Chancellor Gerhard Schröder that split his party and led indirectly to the creation of the socialist Left party, and which still defines the internal party debate today.

-Agenda 2010 represented a shift away from a state-centered economic ideology to one that was focused more on individual responsibility tempered by market regulation.
+Agenda 2010 represented a shift away from a state-centered economic ideology to one that was focused more on individualistic entrepreneurship tempered by market regulation.
 This was the so-called "Third Way" also touted in the early 2000s by the UK Labour Party under Prime Minister Tony Blair.

-Similarly in 2013 - this time with former Finance Minister Peer Steinbrück in the thankless role of opposing Chancellor Angela Merkel - the SPD proposed higher taxes for high-earners by raising the top income tax bracket (as well as the re-introduction of wealth taxes and tightening of certain tax breaks).
+Similarly in 2013 - this time with former Finance Minister Peer Steinbrück in the thankless role of opposing Chancellor Angela Merkel - the SPD proposed high taxes for high earners by raising the top income tax bracket (as well as the re-introduction of wealth taxes and tightening of certain tax breaks).